sethbarker/sethbarker.github.io/about.md

 **A timeline...**

-:baby: 1985: Hello world!
-Grew up in Chester, VA
+👶 1985: Hello world!
+Grew up in Chester, VA \
-:heart: 2004: Met Heather
+💕 2004: Met Heather \
-:mortar_board: 2007: Graduated from the University of Virginia; Moved to Greenville, SC
+🎓 2007: Graduated from the University of Virginia; Moved to Greenville, SC \
-:minibus: 2010: Moved to Charlotte, NC
+🚐 2010: Moved to Charlotte, NC \
-:house: 2012: Moved to Richmond, VA
+🏠 2012: Moved to Richmond, VA \
-:ring: 2020: Married Heather
+💍 2020: Married Heather \
-:biking_man: 2022: BikeWalkRVA Academy; Biked across the southern US for charity (San Diego ➡ St. Augustine)
+🚴‍♂️ 2022: BikeWalkRVA Academy; Biked across the southern US for charity (San Diego ➡ St. Augustine)